-- Understanding the business process for the impairment assessment, identifying the relevant internal controls and testing their design, implementation and operating effectiveness of controls over the impairment assessment process, including indicators of impairment. - Evaluating whether the cash flows in the models used by management to calculate the recoverable value are reasonable and are in accordance with the requirements of IFRSs. - Obtaining and analysing the business plans for each such asset (or CGU, as applicable) to assess the accuracy of the computations and the overall reasonableness of key assumptions; - Assessing the methodology used by the Group to estimate the Weighted Average Cost of Capital (WACC);
+- Understanding the business process for the impairment assessment, identifying the relevant internal controls and testing their design, implementation and operating effectiveness of controls over the impairment assessment process, including indicators of impairment. - Evaluating whether the cash flows in the models used by management to calculate the recoverable value are reasonable and are in accordance with the requirements of IFRSs. - Obtaining and analysing the business plans for each such asset (or CGU, as applicable) to assess the accuracy of the computations and the overall reasonableness of key assumptions; - Assessing the methodology used by the Group to estimate the Weighted Average Cost of Capital (WACC).

-We performed sensitivity analysis on the key assumptions used by management, including the factoring of the potential prolonged COVID-19 impact, to understand the extent to which these assumptions need to be adjusted before resulting in additional impairment loss.
+We performed sensitivity analysis on the key assumptions used by management to understand the extent to which these assumptions need to be adjusted before resulting in additional impairment loss.

-We assessed the overall presentation, structure and content of the related disclosures in notes 4 and 12 to the consolidated financial statements against the requirements of IFRSs.
+We assessed the overall presentation, structure and content of the related disclosures in notes 4 and 12 to the financial statements against the requirements of IFRSs.